Best Low Profile Graphics Card

 • It is dual-slot

 Not every low-profile GPU is aimed at the lowest possible power consumption.
-There are some models out there that (try to) adhere to the form factor while attempting to deliver mid-end or even high-end gaming performance.
+There are some models out there that (try to) adhere to the form factor while attempting to deliver moderate or even high-end gaming capability.

-The gaming performance of this GTX 1650 is comparable to Pascal’s GTX 1060, and that can deliver 1080p@60FPS at high-quality settings.
-Impressive!
+The gaming performance of this GTX 1650 is comparable to Pascal’s GTX 1060, and that can deliver 1080p@60FPS at elevated-quality settings.
+Remarkable!

-Still, if you aren’t planning to do any serious gaming on your PC, this probably isn’t the card for you.
+Still, if you aren’t planning to do any intense gaming on your PC, this probably isn’t the card for you.
 Look for something smaller and with lower power consumption.

 The Pros: